You can’t get many pimples on a pound of pickled pork

 But, you can't get many pimples on a pound of pickled pork.

-I stood listening down the street at several suffragettes a-shouting
+I stopp'd listening down the street where several suffragettes were shouting

-I raised me hat and flapped me hands each time they started spouting
+I raised me hat and clapped me hands each time they started spouting

 At last I said to one old girl, all thoughts of black eyes scorning

-'Now you can get a vote, then get a man, then get let out next morning.'
+You can get a vote, then get a month, then get let out next morning.'

 When I started out this morning I had sixpence wrapped in paper

-I've only got three-halfpence now, the rest has gone in vapour
+I've only got three-halfpennies now, the rest has gone in vapour

 When I get home I'm sure the wife will start her crockery flinging